-For the safety of all Bike Granby Ranch guests, riding or hiking up Bike Park (Gravity Specific) trails is not permitted.
-Uphill riding is only permitted on the summer road and on our Cross Country trail network (Outside the Bike Park).
+For the safety of all Bike Granby Ranch guests, riding or hiking the Downhill Bike Park (Gravity Specific) trails is not permitted.
+Uphill riding is only permitted on the summer road and on our Cross Country trail network (Outside the Downhill Bike Park).

 Trail safety is everybody’s responsibility.
 It is your responsibility to inspect trails and features before use.
 Trail features vary in size and difficulty and change constantly due to weather, maintenance, usage, modifications, and time of day.
-Respect the rules and etiquette.
 Only one person on a feature at a time.
 Do not use trails or features that are closed.
-Use your head!
 Remain in control and within your ability level.
 Do not use features if you lack sufficient ability and/or experience.
 You control the level of difficulty you encounter using these features both on the ground and in the air.
 There is no shame in walking your bike if you feel you are on a trail or feature that is beyond your skill level.

-Trail etiquette keeps the bike park safer and more fun for everyone.
-Remember to always stay in control, and be able to stop or avoid other people or objects.
+Trail etiquette keeps the Downhill Bike Park safer and more fun for everyone.
 People ahead of you have the right of way.
 It is your responsibility to avoid them.
 If you are overtaking a rider, notify them verbally and select an area where you are not braiding/widening the trail.
 Do not stop where you are not visible from above or obstruct the trail.
-Whenever starting downhill or merging onto a trail, look uphill and yield to others.
-Finally, keep the bike park fun!
+Finally, keep the Bike Park fun!
 You will likely experience riders of varying abilities.
 Be patient and give folks the chance to progress to your level in a fun environment.

-The Granby Ranch Bike Park is a significantly different experience from cross country riding.
+The Granby Ranch Downhill Bike Park is a significantly different experience from cross-country riding.
 The trails require constant physical and mental effort in order for all riders to maintain control.